Hiimus/arca_bookstore/README.md

 - Blog image

-- "Back to Home" hyperlink that directs to homepage.
+- "Back to Home" hyperlink that directs to the homepage.

-- "Add Blog Post" button that opens a model were a blog post can be written.
+- "Add Blog Post" button that opens a model where a blog post can be written.
 (Only for superusers)

 - Blog posts with a limited amount of the post displayed, small version of the blog image, date added, the creator and edit/delete buttons (Only accessible for superusers).